A Diagrammatic Temperley-Lieb Categorification: Introduction

-In \cite{EKh}, the author and M. Khovanov provide (in type $A$) a presentation of $\mH$ by generators and relations, where morphisms can be viewed diagrammatically as decorated graphs in a plane.
-While there is not yet a description of the added beauty arising from this structure on categorifications of Hecke representations, one should expect this to be the ``correct" categorification of the Hecke algebra due to its connection with geometry.

-To be more precise, the diagrammatics are for a smaller category $\mc{HC}_1$, the (ungraded) category of \emph{Bott-Samuelson bimodules}.
-Soergel bimodules are obtained from $\mc{HC}_1$ by taking the graded Karoubi envelope.
-This is in exact analogy with the procedures of Khovanov and Lauda in \cite{KL3}.
+In \cite{EKh}, the author and M. Khovanov provide (in type $A$) a presentation of $\mHC$ by generators and relations, where morphisms can be viewed diagrammatically as decorated graphs in a plane.
+To be more precise, the diagrammatics are for a smaller category $\mc{HC}_1$, the (ungraded) category of \emph{Bott-Samelson bimodules}, described in Section \ref{subsec-hecke}.
+Soergel bimodules are obtained from $\mHC_1$ by taking the graded Karoubi envelope.
+This is in exact analogy with the procedures of Khovanov and Lauda in \cite{KL3} and related papers.

-The Temperley-Lieb algebra $\mc{TL}$ is a well-known quotient of $\mc{H}$, and it can be categorified by a quotient $\mc{TLC}$ of $\mc{HC}$, as this paper endeavors to show.
+The Temperley-Lieb algebra $\mTL$ is a well-known quotient of $\mH$, and it can be categorified by a quotient $\mTLC$ of $\mHC$, as this paper endeavors to show.
 Thus we have a naturally arising categorification by generators and relations, and we expect it to be a useful one.
-We will discuss this below.
-Objects in $\mTLC$ can no longer be viewed as $R$-bimodules, though their Hom spaces will be $R$-bimodules.
+Objects in $\mTLC$ can no longer be viewed as $R$-bimodules (though their Hom spaces will be $R$-bimodules), so that diagrammatics provide the simplest way to define the category.

-The quotient category $\mTLC$ is easy to describe diagrammatically in its own right, since the most complicated generator of $\mc{HC}$ is killed in the quotient.
-Take a category where objects are sequences of indices between $1$ and $n$, viewed as colored points on the real number line (where each index is assigned a ``color'').
-Morphisms will be given by a collection of graphs embedded in $\R \times [0,1]$, one for each color, such that the graphs have only trivalent or univalent vertices, and such that the graph colored $i$ and the graph colored $i+1$ are disjoint.
-The intersection of the graph with $\R \times \{0\}$ and $\R \times \{1\}$ determine the source and target objects respectively.
+The most complicated generator of $\mHC$ is killed in the quotient to $\mTLC$, making $\mTLC$ easy to describe diagrammatically in its own right.
+Take a category where objects are sequences of indices between $1$ and $n$ (denoted $\ii$).
+Morphisms will be given by (linear combinations of) collections of graphs $\Gamma_i$ embedded in $\R \times [0,1]$, one for each index $i \in \{1,\ldots,n\}$, such that the graphs have only trivalent or univalent vertices, and such that $\Gamma_i$ and $\Gamma_{i+1}$ are disjoint.
+Each graph will have a degree, making Hom spaces into a graded vector space.
+The intersection of the graphs with $\R \times \{0\}$ and $\R \times \{1\}$ determine the source and target objects respectively.
 Finally, some local graphical relations are imposed on these morphisms.
-This defines $\mc{TLC}_1$, and we take the graded Karoubi envelope to obtain $\mc{TLC}$.
+This defines $\mTLC_1$, and we take the graded Karoubi envelope to obtain $\mTLC$.

+The proof that $\mTLC$ categorifies $\mTL$ uses a method similar to that in \cite{EKh}.
+We show first that $\mTLC_1$ is a \emph{potential categorification} of $\mTL$, in the sense described in section \ref{subsec-temperley}.
+Categorifications and potential categorifications define a pairing on $\mTL$ given by $([M],[N])=\gdim \Hom_{\mTLC_1}(M,N)$, the graded dimension which takes values in $\Zttt$.
+Equivalently, it defines a trace on $\mTL$ via $\epsilon([M])=\gdim \Hom(\1,M)$ where $\1$ is the monoidal identity (see Section \ref{subsec-hecke}).
+The difficult part is to prove the following lemma.